Saurav15/node-express-boilerplate/readme.md

 - **Logging**: Utilizes Winston and Morgan for comprehensive request and event logging.
 - **Database Integration**: Easily integrates with MongoDB for your data storage needs.
 - **Standard Response Schema**: All responses follow a consistent data structure for clarity and consistency.

+## Development Environment

+This project follows best practices for code quality and consistency through the use of ESLint and Prettier.
+Additionally, a pre-commit hook has been set up to automatically enforce linting and formatting rules prior to committing your code.

+### ESLint

+We use ESLint to analyze and enforce a consistent coding style in our project.
+ESLint helps identify and fix problems in your JavaScript or TypeScript code.

+### Prettier

+Prettier is an opinionated code formatter used to ensure consistent code style.
+It automatically formats your code to adhere to project standards.

+### Pre-Commit Hook

+A pre-commit hook has been configured to run ESLint and Prettier on your code changes before you commit.
+This ensures that your code always meets the project's coding standards and style.

 ## Getting Started